 Anyone who knows the history of pollution from ships – or who has read the overview I have posted – can soon see that my career has coincided very closely with the development of this subject from its early days to the wide-ranging field we know today.

 As I grew up in Guernsey in the Channel Islands, tar balls from tank washings left their mark on beach towels and feet.
 Then in 1967 we woke to a sight which we were among the first in the world to see: oil from the Torrey Canyon – the first major tanker spill – had crossed the English Channel and coated the shore where we lived.

-Ten years later, as a fledgling shipping lawyer with Ince & Co, the London-based international law firm, I came under the wing of senior colleagues who had acted for the owners and insurers of the ship.
+Ten years later, as a fledgling shipping lawyer, I came under the wing of senior colleagues who had acted for the owners and insurers of the ship.
 As a junior assistant I then joined a team kept busy by the major tanker accidents of the 1970s – among them the Christos Bitas, Betelgeuse, Atlantic Empress and Independenta – and by changes in international law which came in their wake.